w3c/wai-tutorials/source/tables/multi-level.html.erb.md

 Tables with multiple headers may also need to have a caption to identify it and a summary to describe the layout of the table, see [Caption & Summary](caption-summary.html).

-In many cases it is worth to consider to restructure the information in such tables to make them less complex for all readers, for example by splitting the information in smaller, more manageable tables as shown in [Example 3](#split-up-multi-level-tables).
+In many cases it is worth considering to restructure the information in such tables to make them less complex for all readers, for example by splitting the information in smaller, more manageable tables as shown in [Example 3](#split-up-multi-level-tables).

 ## Table with multiple column headers in each column
 {:.ex}